Meditation During Addiction Recovery

 Meditation focuses on silence and breathing which can help someone clear their head of any desires/worries they’re having.
 This sort of practice can help a person slowly, but surely, get back on track with their true priorities in life, which is not substance abuse.
 Meditation is the lighthouse in the foggy mind of an addict; it acts as a beacon to guide them back to safety and away from the harsh waters they’ve been sailing through.

 One huge problem many people with a substance abuse problem face is not being themselves.
 When a person falls into a pit of addiction, they will more than likely let it overtake them.
 This can result in a loss of self and becoming a totally different person.
 Many addicts become overtaken by their dependency on the substance and get fully consumed by it.
 Sometimes, all they can think about is when they get their next “fix” since they become so consumed by the substance abuse lifestyle.

 Thankfully, meditation can fight against this.
 As we discussed earlier, meditation can help you clear up your clouded mind.
 Meditation is an individual exercise that focuses on a self-directed exploration of oneself.
-It can help an addict see why they think they need the substance, how life can be without it, and who they were before their addiction.
+It can help an addict see why they think they need the substance, how life can be without it, and who they were before their addiction marketing techniques.
 Once these things are realized, the person can better fight against their desires to give into substance abuse.

 3. Physical Benefits